backgroundhumeur/id2223_labs/README.md

 training data, since there are no seemingly easy sources online for Swedish audio.
 One could investigate government agencies especially of the European Union to maybe find good quality recordings usable for training.

+Here is one of those EU dataset: https://live.european-language-grid.eu/catalogue/corpus/1594

+We can also cite Google's [FLEURS](https://huggingface.co/datasets/google/fleurs/viewer/sv_se/train) dataset that contains many labeled sound files for training including a sv-SE variant.

 The second problem is that the training data needs to be saved on cloud systems and the current data already went over 15gb so any more would require to use